bxcodec/github-readme-medium-recent-article/README.md

 ## Getting Started
 #### Usage

-Put this on your Readme.
-Change the @imantumorang with your medium username.
+Put this link in an html syntax on your on your Readme

 **Format:**
 ```bash